rutar-academic/rutar.org/content/writing/some_tricks_with_unix_pass.md

     pass show -c $argv
 end
 ```
-This script pulls the username from the first matching line of the form
+The username is extracted from the first matching line of the form
 ```
 username: <username>
 ```
-You don't need to use `username`: any string is fine.
+You don't need to use `username`: any string not containing whitespace is fine.
-The split happens at the delimeter `: `, so spaces are fine (but not recommended in general).

 To use this function, call it like
 ```